ds4114/NYC_Crime_Group32/README.md

-Project Description: The broad aim of the project is to explore crime rates across different parts of New York.
-We are looking specifically around the Columbia University neighborhood to understand what times and areas that are more prone to higher crime rates.
+Project Description: The broad aim of the project is to explore crime rates and patterns across different parts of New York City.
+We plan to focus specifically around the Columbia University neighborhood to understand various factors that may correlate with varying crime.
+We will explore how crime rates and profiles change with time of day and area, and try to answer relevant questions like if walking through a park really is more dangerous than the street after sunset.